darkrenaissance/darkfi/doc/src/spec/contract/dao/scheme.md

 After `DAO::propose()` is called, DAO members can then call this contract function.
 Using a similar method as before, they attach inputs proving ownership of a certain value of governance tokens.
 This is how we achieve token weighted voting.
-The result of the vote is communicated to other DAO members through the encrypted note $\t{note}$.
+The result of the vote is communicated to DAO members that can view votes through the encrypted note $\t{note}$.

 Each nullifier $𝒩 $ is stored uniquely per proposal.
 Additionally as before, there is a leakage here connecting the coins when spent.
 However prodigious